-Roger Waldinger, Professor (Ph.D.
+Roger Waldinger, Distinguished Professor (Ph.D.
 Harvard, 1983) and Director of the UCLA Center for the Study of International Migration works on international migration: its social, political, and economic consequences; the policies and politics emerging in response to its advent; the links between immigrants and the countries and people they have left behind; the trajectories of newcomers and their descendants after migration.
-He is the author of over 100 articles and book chapters and seven books, including Still the Promised City?
-New Immigrants and African-Americans in Post-Industrial New York (Cambridge, MA: Harvard University Press, 1996) and Ethnic Los Angeles (edited with Mehdi Bozorgmehr, New York: Russell Sage Foundation Press, 1996), both winners of scholarly prizes.
+He is the author of over 100 articles and book chapters and eight books, most recently, A Century of Transnationalism: Immigrants and their Homeland Connections (edited with Nancy Green; University of Illinois Press, 2016) and The Cross-Border Connection: Immigrants, Emigrants, and their Homelands, (Harvard University Press, 2015).

 Waldinger was a 2008 Guggenheim Fellow.
 He received the Distinguished Career Award, International Migration Section, American Sociological Association in 2012 and, with Thomas Soehl, the 2013 Reuben Hill Award (best research article), National Council on Family Relations.
 His books have won numerous scholarly awards.

 Many of Waldinger's publications are available for free download from this homepage, as well as from his SelectedWorks page at bepress and the working paper series maintained by the UCLA Program on International Migration.